It’s that time of year again….

 Our family has found this oil to be very beneficial!

-Eucalyptus essential oil has similar benefits to that of peppermint essential oil, although, there are different compounds found in each.
-It has been shown to have anti-inflammatory and relaxes the airway.
-It can be mixed and applied in the same way as peppermint oil.
+Eucalyptus essential oil has similar benefits to that of peppermint essential oil, although.
+It is anti-inflammatory and relaxes the airway.
+You may mix and apply Eucalyptus in the same way as peppermint oil.

-Boswellia is known to be a natural anti-inflammatory that can inhibit congestion.
-It has been found to inhibit leukotriene formation and works similarly to the popular asthma and allergy medication montelukast.
-It has numerous other reported health benefits as well.
+Boswellia is known to be a natural anti-inflammatory that inhibits congestion.
+It inhibits leukotriene formation and works similarly to the popular asthma and allergy medication montelukast.
+It has many other reported health benefits as well.

 Local Raw Honey